Online romance scams costing consumers billions

 The Better Business Bureau is warning people who use dating sites or apps to be wary of scammers who prey on unsuspecting victims.

-Laurian Clause, with the Better Business Bureau of Acadiana said, “We’ve had a bank at one time notify us of one of their customers and really pleading with us to speak to them, and they will not speak to us because they believe they’re in love so it’s a very hard way to reach these people once they have been affected by these scammers.”
+“We’ve had a bank at one time notify us of one of their customers and really pleading with us to speak to them, and they will not speak to us because they believe they’re in love so it’s a very hard way to reach these people once they have been affected by these scammers.” said Laurian Clause with the Better Business Bureau of Acadiana.

 In today’s world, the age of meeting a potential partner in person can happen using social media and online dating sites, but scammers can take advantage of that.